JuliaGraphics/ColorSchemes.jl/README.md

     "lighttemperaturemap"
     "temperaturemap"

+Of course You can easily make you own colorscheme by building an array:

+    grays = [RGB{Float64}(i, i, i) for i in 0:0.1:1.0]

+or, slightly longer:

+    reds = RGB{Float64}[]

+    for i in 0:0.05:1
+      push!(reds, RGB{Float64}(1, 1-i, 1-i))
+    end

 ## Colorschemes, blends/gradients <a id="Colorschemes, blends/gradients"></a>

-As well as accessing colors by indexing (eg `leonardo[2]` or `leonardo[2:20]`), a colorscheme can simulate a continuous range of colors by handling any number between 0 and 1 and interpolating between the provided color definitions.
+As well as accessing colors by indexing (eg `leonardo[2]` or `leonardo[2:20]`), a colorscheme can be used to make a continuous range of colors by handling any number between 0 and 1 and interpolating between the provided color definitions.
 So:

     colorscheme(leonardo, 0.5)